-Most logistics businesses have dabbled with mobility in the warehouse but, as Robert Frandsen, Managing Director, InfoMotion, explains, this is only the tip of the iceberg.
+Most logistics businesses have dabbled with mobility in the warehouse but this is only the tip of the iceberg.
 By applying mobility across information systems and across the wider workplace, companies have the opportunity to achieve significant additional benefits, including lower operating costs and productivity improvements.

 Just as mobility has brought tremendous change to the consumer experience, the ability to capture and view real-time data from almost any location is revolutionising the transport and logistics industry.
 Organisations are mobilising their systems and equipping staff so that they can remove manual and paper-based processes, speed the capture of data and share information faster.
 At the same time, these companies are discovering new-found business agility.

 Wireless and mobile capabilities within the warehouse are far from new.
 For much of the past decade radio frequency (802.11 wireless) systems have been used to enable faster, more accurate picking, cut down on dispatch times and improve inventory management.
 Scanning is also relatively common in transport systems.
 Companies are using tracking applications to save hundreds of thousands of dollars in pallet costs and even the local post office has removed paper records from its proof of delivery process.

 What is changing now, however, is the extent to which mobile functionality is being used within logistics operations.
 Rather than being considered a useful tool for one or two stand-alone applications, logistics companies are mobilising a wide range of business processes along with most, if not all, of their ERP and other core information systems.
 Mobility has become an expected part of everyday business activity and a competitive tool in any end-to-end supply chain solution.